ahmedalaatalaat/arabic_books_data_analysis/README.md

 ## 📊 Data Analysis and Visualization:
 In this phase, I used Plotly to visualize a group of questions that I had selected to be answered with the data.
+I decided to split the analysis into two parts: the first part focused on the analysis and visualization from the perspective of the books, while the second part focused on the analysis and visualization from the perspective of the authors' data.

 ## 📝 License